trieshard/source-strategy-assessment/framework.md

 - How do your internal and external inventory strategies affect your re-use results?

-## Consumption - Sample Scores

-- **D** - You can show examples of ad hoc measurement of consumption and actions to encourage consumption

-- **C** - You have a defined basic policy for the measurement and encouragement of consumption.
-You can show data that indicates consistent application of the policy.
-Reading internal and external source is common.
-You have had ad hoc success in encouraging the re-use that you value.

-- **B** - Reuse is common in your group and at binary or service level wherever possible.
-Reuse of source avoids duplication.
-You have data about reading and reuse and examples of how you use this to add value and adapt your strategy.

-- **A** - Consumption of own group's and other group's code is a cultural norm in your group.
-You have innovative techniques to measure and promote consumption.

 ## Contribution - Sample Questions

-## Contribution - Sample Scores

 ## Ecosystems - Sample Questions